Hamming graphs and concentration properties in non-quasi-reflexive Banach spaces: Stability under sums

 Before we write a direct consequence of this theorem, let us briefly recall the definition of the James sequence spaces. \\ Let $p \in (1, \infty )$.
 The James space $\J_p$ is the real Banach space of all sequences $x=(x(n))_{n \in \N}$ of real numbers with finite $p$-variation and verifying $\lim_{n \to \infty} x(n)=0$.
 The space $\J_p$ is endowed with the following norm

 The space $\J=\J_2$, constructed by James in \cite{james}, is the historical example of a quasi-reflexive Banach space which is isomorphic to its bidual.
-In fact, $\J_p^{**}$ can be seen as the space of all sequences of real numbers with finite $p$-variation, which is $\J_p \oplus \R e$, where $e$ denotes the constant sequence equal to $1$. \\ Besides of being quasi-reflexive, the space $\J_p$ has the property of being $p$-AUSable (see \cite{Netillard}, Proposition 2.3) and its dual $\J_p^*$ is $q$-AUS, where $q$ denotes the conjugate exponent of $p$ (see \cite{LancienKK} Proposition 2.3 for the case $p=2$).
+In fact, $\J_p^{**}$ can be seen as the space of all sequences of real numbers with finite $p$-variation, which is $\J_p \oplus \R e$, where $e$ denotes the constant sequence equal to $1$. \\ Besides of being quasi-reflexive, the space $\J_p$ has the property of being $p$-AUSable (see \cite{Netillard}, Proposition 2.3) and its dual $\J_p^*$ is $q$-AUSable, where $q$ denotes the conjugate exponent of $p$ (see \cite{LPP} and references therein).

 We can now state the following corollary.